bertmsanders/automationScripts/README.md

 checkLocalIP_updateRoute53.py
 checkLocalIP.py

-This script was written to replace a dynamic dns service.
+These scripts were written to replace a dynamic dns service.
 It compares the local public IP to a dns name, if it has changed, it connects to Route53 using the boto3 library and updates the A record with the new local public IP.
 This script should be run under cron, and does not require elevated privelages.
 I run it hourly, but you could run it on a different schedule if desired.
 Y

 I would recommend using a spare/ throw-away gmail account to send the email, as this script currently stores the credentials in plain text